johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 **Entropy addition mechanism**

-To appreciate the entropy addition mechanism, one must first comprehend completely decentralized block generation and how the transition nonce will impact this process.
+To appreciate the entropy addition mechanism, one must first comprehend completely decentralized block generation and how the transition nonce[^89] will impact this process.

 The Ouroboros protocol uses an evolving sequence of leadership nonces to decide which pools are chosen as block producers (cryptographic seeds used to generate a sequence of values using a repeatable random number generation algorithm).
 These nonces determine the block production schedule.
 This timetable is determined by each leader nonce for a whole 5-day epoch, during which the nonce controls the stake pools used to guide the development of each block.
 To achieve the basic ledger features needed, the leadership nonces and stake distributions develop in lockstep.